 Easements will be funded in order of assigned priority.
 The Land Trust will prioritize potential parcels using two sets of criteria:

-- Context relative to other natural and protected lands such as parks, wildlife refuges, etc.
+- Ecological value, including both habitat quality and quantity and context relative to other natural and protected lands such as parks, wildlife refuges, etc.

-- Landowner’s desired compensation on a per acre basis and willingness to donate some or all of the value of the easement.
+- Payment per acre: Landowner’s desired compensation on a per acre basis and willingness to donate some or all of the value of the easement.

-Funding for this program was provided by the Outdoor Heritage Fund as recommended by the Lessard-Sams Outdoor Heritage Council.
+Funding for this program is provided by the Outdoor Heritage Fund as recommended by the Lessard-Sams Outdoor Heritage Council.